xcat2/confluent-docs/docs/miscellaneous/doca2-10-intstall.md

 The following procedure is for installing the NVIDIA DOCA stack (doca-ofed profile) on RHEL 9.5.

+!!! note
- **NOTE** This is for a single-node install.
+    This is for a single-node install.
 Scale with nodeshell and arguments to make these steps unattended as needed.

 ## Register and subscribe a RHEL system to the Red Hat Customer Portal using Red Hat Subscription-Manager
  This is required because some of the packages required are only available for registered systems.